mohammadawwad/Fusion-Wallet/README.md

   -Etherscan

-T run the project go into shell and go into the client directory `cd ./client`
+To run the project go into shell and go into the client directory `cd ./client`

 Then type `npm run dev` to start the project on your local machine